skakki22/Arrays/README.md

 Output: 3 4 5 1 2 8 10 12 14 16 18 20 2 4 6

 Explanation : Testcase 1: 1 2 3 4 5 when rotated by 2 elements, it becomes 3 4 5 1 2.

+3. K-diff Pairs in an Array

+Given an array of integers and an integer k, you need to find the number of unique k-diff pairs in the array.
+Here a k-diff pair is defined as an integer pair (i, j), where i and j are both numbers in the array and their absolute difference is k.

+Example 1:
+Input: [3, 1, 4, 1, 5], k = 2
+Output: 2
+Explanation: There are two 2-diff pairs in the array, (1, 3) and (3, 5).
+Although we have two 1s in the input, we should only return the number of unique pairs.
+Example 2:
+Input:[1, 2, 3, 4, 5], k = 1
+Output: 4
+Explanation: There are four 1-diff pairs in the array, (1, 2), (2, 3), (3, 4) and (4, 5).
+Example 3:
+Input: [1, 3, 1, 5, 4], k = 0
+Output: 1
+Explanation: There is one 0-diff pair in the array, (1, 1).

+Note:
+The pairs (i, j) and (j, i) count as the same pair.
+The length of the array won't exceed 10,000.
+All the integers in the given input belong to the range: [-1e7, 1e7].

+4. Merge Sorted Array:

+Given two sorted integer arrays nums1 and nums2, merge nums2 into nums1 as one sorted array.

+Note:

+The number of elements initialized in nums1 and nums2 are m and n respectively.
+You may assume that nums1 has enough space (size that is equal to m + n) to hold additional elements from nums2.

+Example:

+Input:
+nums1 = [1,2,3,0,0,0], m = 3
+nums2 = [2,5,6],       n = 3

+Output: [1,2,2,3,5,6]

+Constraints:

+-10^9 <= nums1[i], nums2[i] <= 10^9
+nums1.length == m + n
+nums2.length == n